 The Appalachian Mountains were formed in the remote past by collision of two continental crusts.
 During such mountain building, huge sheets of rock are pushed over each other.
 A rock layer called the Blue Ridge Thrust Sheet was moved over 60 miles to cover what is now Grandfather Mountain.

 A “window” of this type is like an old pair of blue jeans through which the knee can be seen.
-The knee is the older rock and the denim is the younger rock layer.
-Erosion over the knee has created a “window” through which the older material can be studied.
+The knee is the younger rock and the denim is the older rock layer.
+Erosion over the knee has created a “window” through which the younger material can be studied.

-Notice that the entire Tablerock Thrust Sheet has been eroded away.
-Rocks of the Blue Ridge Thrust Sheet are much younger than rocks within the Grandfather Mountain window.
+The entire Tablerock Thrust Sheet has been eroded away.
+Rocks of the Blue Ridge Thrust Sheet are much older than rocks within the Grandfather Mountain window.
 So are the rocks east of the Brevard Fault Zone.
-Here is a very simple cartoon of what happened.

 Rocks on Grandfather Mountain are generally metamorphic.
 Pressure, heat, and the introduction of new substances cause metamorphism during mountain building.
 Changes include the development of new minerals, making a rock which has been deeply buried and compressed look very different from the original rock.
 Around the Nature Museum and at Split Rock you will encounter metamorphosed conglomerate.
 Around the upper parking lot the rocks are phyllite or meta-siltstone.
 The Swinging Bridge is built on granular pebble conglomerate rocks.